-- Clear any outstanding balance by the closing date ,and apply for a new credit card with another service provider.
-See our page listing the Credit Cards WIth The Lowest Interest Rates
+- Clear any outstanding balance by the closing date ,and in the meantime apply for a new credit card with another service provider.
+There is a good guide here about Credit Cards available in Ireland

-3) If you can’t clear the credit card balance and you can’t transfer it to a new provider – then Ulster will probably have to work with you to convert it into a personal loan.
+3) If you can’t clear the Ulster credit card balance and you can’t transfer it to a new provider – then Ulster will probably have to work with you to convert it into a personal loan.

 (Note – Risk of loss.
 Your capital is not guaranteed when investing in shares.)

-It is expected that anyone with a Mortgage at Ulster Bank in Ireland will not have to do anything if they don’t want to.
+Ulster Bank was estimated to have about 15% of the mortgage market in Ireland.
+Anyone with a Mortgage at Ulster Bank in Ireland will not have to do anything if they don’t want to.